AntsiferovBogdan/bot/README.rst

 Installing
 ----------
-Create virtual environment, switch it on and then install requirements:
+Create virtual environment, activate it and then install requirements:

 .. code-block:: text